 Additionally, however, the nature of the negligence – and the liable party or parties – can impact the value of a given motorcycle accident claim.

-To get a professional evaluation of your motorcycle accident case, contact the Law Office of James H. Guest, LLC today.
+To get a professional evaluation of your motorcycle accident case, contact the Law Office of James H. Guest today.

 Q – How soon do I need to file a motorcycle accident case?

 A – As soon as possible for the strongest possible case.
 This is usually because most evidence for your case will be available soon after the accident, as opposed to months or years down the line when pictures can go missing or get destroyed, witnesses can move or forget what happened, etc.

 According to Colorado law, however, you will have two years from the date of your motorcycle accident to file a claim.
 This is known as the statute of limitations for the case, and waiting to file after this time frame has expired will usually result in a dismissal of a case.
 In other words, you can lose your right to financial recovery following a motorcycle accident if you wait longer than two years following the accident to file your case.

 Q – Do I need a lawyer to help me with my motorcycle accident case?

 A – Yes, you need a lawyer to represent you in your motorcycle accident case if you are serious about protecting your interests and obtaining the full amount of compensation to which you may be entitled.
 The reason for this is that an experienced attorney will know how to craft you the strongest possible case, prevent insurers or others from trying to compromise your rights and make sure that your claim is brought to the best possible resolution.